syncfusion-content/maui-docs/MAUI/AIAssistView/working-with-aiassistview.md

 ---
 layout: post
-title: Working with AI AssistView in .NET MAUI AI AssistView control | Syncfusion
+title: Working with AssistView in .NET MAUI AssistView | Syncfusion
 description: Learn here all about Working with AI AssistView support in Syncfusion .NET MAUI  AI AssistView control and more.
 platform: MAUI
 control: SfAIAssistView
 documentation: ug
 ---

-# Working with AI AssistView  in .NET MAUI AI AssistView (SfAIAssistView)
+# Working with AssistView in .NET MAUI AI AssistView (SfAIAssistView)

 ## Stop Responding in .NET MAUI AI AssistView (SfAIAssistView)